thatRailsGuy/basic-rails/README.md

 ##To Get Started:
 1. Check out the project
 2. Create a new repository
-3. In the directory of the checked out project, run: git push https://github.com/{USERNAME}/{PROJECTNAME}.git master:master
+3. In the directory of the checked out project, run the following, replacing {USERNAME} and {PROJECTNAME} with your username and project name.

+        git push https://github.com/{USERNAME}/{PROJECTNAME}.git master:master
 4. Check out the project from your repo
 5. run bundle
 6. run rake db:migrate